 Overall sales activity is the combined effect of many would-be home buyers deciding to make an offer on a particular home -- and those decisions are not typically taken lightly.
-In contrast, changes in inventory levels are the combined effect of many homeowners deciding to list their home for sale -- which may be a big, significant, weighty decision, but it is not always so.
-Some homes that are on the market have been listed for sale by sellers who are "testing the market" and as a result, inventory levels can shift more quickly than home sales trends.
-Inventory levels have been mostly stable over the past year, though are currently down 7% year-over-year.
+In contrast, changes in inventory levels are the combined effect of many homeowners deciding to list their home for sale -- which may be a big, significant, has declined much more significantly (-21%) during that same time period.
+As is evident, inventory levels are much lower in the Winter market, and we are likely to see inventory levels continue to rise over the next few months -- though we have mostly only seen that in the single family home market thus far in 2016.